Dodgers' Gonzalez won't rush, could sit month

 Gonzalez recently received an epidural to aid in his recovery.
 He has been on the disabled list twice this season -- his first two DL stints in his 14-year career.

 He is batting .255 with one home run and 23 RBIs in 49 games this season.
-Gonzalez is signed through 2018, when he will earn $21.5 million, also his salary this season.
+Gonzalez is signed through 2018, when he will earn $21.5 million, the same salary he is earning this season.

 The Associated Press contributed to this report.